A variational principle relating self-affine measures to self-affine sets: Preliminaries

 \end{lemma}

-The following result expresses that the spectral radius is nearly multiplicative on a semigroup of $(r,\varepsilon)$-proximal elements which satisfy a certain additional compatibility condition.
+The following result expresses the principle that the spectral radius is nearly multiplicative on any semigroup of $(r,\varepsilon)$-proximal elements which satisfy a certain additional compatibility condition.
 It is likewise due to Benoist, this time in \cite[Prop.\ 1.4]{benoist.linear2}; we borrow the precise formulation from \cite[Proposition 2.7]{breuillard-sert} and refer to the latter for a proof.